Finhaven/whitepaper-club/README.md

 ## Repo for the Finhaven whitepaper reading sessions

 Feel free to include PDFs, notes, and other materials.
 Suggest papers in the [Issues](https://github.com/Finhaven/whitepaper-club/issues/new).

 ## Purpose

 The Whitepaper Club exists to share what we learn about various blockchain technologies, in a focused manner.
+The hope is that this will spread knowledge, build community, and provide incentive to keep reading interesting material.

 ## Club Format